University of Michigan

 in-depth studies of the existing building reveal solutions for its renewal

-Ballinger’s integrated architecture and engineering team, in collaboration with local partner TMP Architecture, evaluated every aspect of the building against programmatic needs of the School of Kinesiology and the School of Information.
-They determined preserving the original structure, including an inner courtyard, was worth keeping.
+Ballinger’s integrated architecture and engineering team, in collaboration with local partner TMP Architecture, evaluated every aspect of the building against programmatic needs and determined that the original structure, including an inner courtyard, was worth preserving.

 After Kahn’s time, the courtyard was cluttered with additions: a massive chiller plant and a ring of low-ceiling buildings along the courtyard perimeter, which Ballinger’s team realized had no historic character, were antiquated technologically, and unsuitable for contemporary research and learning.